lightningdb/chililog-server/README.md

 The logs were in different formats, the timestamps were in different timezones and I had to wait 1 week before I got access to the firewall logs.

-It was at this moment that the idea for an ChiliLog was born.
+It was at this moment that the idea for ChiliLog was born.

 I tried to find open source software but none did everything I wanted in one package.
 Also, due to corporate policy, I could not use a cloud logging service.